Pedram-Mirkarimi/Web-Server/README.md

 <div align="center">

-# 🌤️ Weather Web Server
+# 🌤️ WeatherNow — Weather Forecast Web App

 A dynamic **weather website** built with **Node.js**, **Express**, and **Handlebars (hbs)**.
 It uses **Mapbox Geocoding** to convert an address to coordinates, then fetches weather data from **OpenWeatherMap**.